-\item With probability $1/6$, try to perform a \emph{hinge flip operation}: choose an ordered tuple of nodes $(v,w,x)$ uniformly at random.
-If $\{w,v\} \in E(G)$ and $\{w,x\} \notin E(G)$, then delete $\{w,v\}$ from and add $\{w,x\}$ to $E(G)$ if the resulting graph is in $\Gmul$. \end{itemize} \end{mdframed} Due to the symmetry of the transition probabilities, it is not hard to see that the chain is time-reversible with respect to the uniform distribution.
-Also because of the holding probability of $1/2$, the chain is aperiodic.
-Finally, by a simple counting argument, there exists a polynomial $t(n)$ such that $P_{\Gmul}(\bm{a},\bm{b}) \geq 1/t(n)$ for all $\bm{a},\bm{b} \in \Gmul$ with $P_{\Gmul}(\bm{a},\bm{b})>0$.
+Due to the symmetry of the transition probabilities, it is not hard to see that the chain is time-reversible with respect to the uniform distribution.
+Also because of the holding probability of at least $2/3$, the chain is aperiodic.
+Finally, by a simple counting argument, there exists a polynomial $t(n)$ such that $P_{\Gmul}(G, H) \geq 1/t(n)$ for all $G, H \in \Gmul$ with $P_{\Gmul}(G, H)>0$.
 The irreducibility of the chain (i.e., the fact that its state space is strongly connected) for the intervals of interest will follow implicitly from our analysis (Lemma \ref{lem:partial2}).